danielres/oauth-grant-cookie-session-example/Readme.md

-# OAuth example using grant.js and cookie sessions
+# OAuth example using grant.js and cookie-session

 ## Prerequisites